malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		- Investigate how fourier transform of output column changes under gate operations
 	- Perform truthtable reduction before gate operations.
 As currently implemented, gate operations are very costly
 3) Write script in execute() that creates dwave script with the encoding that was found
+4) Need to implement fredkin and swap gates.
 ```